shmuz/far2m/README.md

 Linux fork of FAR Manager v2 (http://farmanager.com/)

-Works also on OSX/MacOS and BSD (but later not tested on regular manner)
+Works also on macOS and BSD (not tested on regular manner)

 BETA VERSION.
 **Use at your own risk!**